'Stealthing' -- the practice of removing condoms during sex -- is on the rise

 Brodsky details stealthing in a report she did for Columbia Journal of Gender and Law.
 In it, she profiles a doctoral student named Rebecca.
 While she's not studying, Rebecca works for a local rape crisis hotline.
 She hears about stealthing a lot from students and says often times, callers start with, ‘I’m not sure this is rape, but…’

-Rebecca says she was a victim of stealthing when she was a freshmen.
+Rebecca says she was a victim of stealthing when she was a freshman.
 According to Brodsky, the law is largely silent on it.

+It took almost no time for us to find students like Aubree Segismondi on the USF campus, who’ve at least heard of stealthing.

 You can read the full report from Brodsky here.